-R15: Academic Research Enhancement Awards (AREA) (R15)
+R15: Academic Research Enhancement Awards (AREA)

-NIH established the Academic Research Enhancement Award (AREA, R15) to stimulate research at educational institutions that provide baccalaureate training for a significant number of the nation's research scientists but that have not been major recipients of NIH support.
-The objectives of the AREA program are to (1) provide support for meritorious research, (2) strengthen the research environment of schools that have not been major recipients of NIH support, and (3) expose available undergraduate and graduate students in such environments to meritorious research.
+NIH established the Academic Research Enhancement Award (AREA) to stimulate research at educational institutions that provide baccalaureate training for a significant number of the nation's research scientists, but that have not been major recipients of NIH support.
+NIDDK considers AREA applications for research in all scientific areas related to its mission.

 Applicants may request support for up to a total of $300,000 in direct costs (plus applicable indirect costs) for a period of up to 3 years.